 How to Participate

-The 2020-21 Redford Center Stories Environmental Justice Storytelling Initiative for students is open to students in 5th-8th grades (ages 10-14) and the educators that support them, across any kind of learning environment and no matter where they are in the world.
-If you’d like to use this program with older students, please let us know.
+The 2020-21 Redford Center Stories Environmental Justice Storytelling Initiative for students is open to students and the educators, parents and community organizations that support them, across any kind of learning environment and no matter where they are in the world.
+This project places particular emphasis on students ages 10-14, but materials are applicable to students at the high school level as well; particularly the video stories woven through the curriculum.
 This program/project is free to all participating educators and students.
-After sign-up (see button below), participating teachers and collaborators have access to project curriculum, events, challenges, and other offerings.
+After sign-up (see button below), participating teachers and collaborators have access to a dashboard with adaptable/flexible project curriculum, events, student challenges, and other offerings.
 We hope you will join us, and look forward to being in touch!

 After signing up, educators will be invited to join a Learning Community that will: